How can online casino media buyers scale winning campaigns?

 - Define scaling KPIs and acceptable thresholds.

-- Establish incremental budget plan with automated controls.
+- Establish an incremental budget plan with automated controls.

 - Schedule creative and landing-page test cycles.